Raising the bar…

 - Verification of expected date of degree completion from advisor (information may be included in letter from professor or graduate coordinator)

-The graduate coordinator should save the complete nomination packet in one Adobe Acrobat .pdf file, name it with the last name of student_department (e.g., milton_grad), and submit it online no later than 5 p.m.
-April 11, 2014.
+The graduate coordinator should save the complete nomination packet in one Adobe Acrobat .pdf file, name it with the last name of student_department (e.g., milton_grad), and submit it as an email attachment to ELNominate@uga.edu no later than 5 p.m. on Friday, May 12, 2017.

-For additional questions, please contact Judy Milton, email@example.com
+For additional information, please contact Judy Milton, firstname.lastname@example.org

 From admissions to graduation, the Graduate School promotes excellence in graduate education in all disciplines at the University of Georgia.
 By offering professional development programs and funding opportunities, the Graduate School enhances learning environments and inspires scholarly endeavors.